￼Thursday, August 29 | 7.30PM

 On the Vetter farm, their most important crop is the soil.

-As part of Basilica Hudson’s Basilica Non-Fiction Screening Series, Berkshire International Film Festival will present a selection of documentary films and filmmakers from their 2019 program.
-Journey to the American heartland on August 29 with a FREE screening of Bonnie Hawthorne’s don’t-miss documentary Dreaming of a Vetter World.
+As part of Basilica Hudson’s Basilica Non-Fiction Screening Series, Berkshire International Film Festival will present a journey to the American heartland on August 29 with a FREE screening of Bonnie Hawthorne’s don’t-miss documentary Dreaming of a Vetter World.

 One day in 1953, Nebraska farmer Donald Vetter had an epiphany while spraying his cornfield.
 He’d wondered for a while about the wartime chemicals–now approved for agricultural use–he was spraying on his crops.
 Disappointed with the results, he’d also noticed these chemicals stripped the goodness from the soil and killed wildlife.
 And what were they doing to the food itself?
 He decided right then and there that he wasn’t going spray anymore.